ClawCodes/MSD/CS6012/Week2/Day1/Lab5/Questions.md

   * Advantages:
     * Having discussed the solution with the navigator earlier on, the implementation becomes smoother to implement
   * Disadvantages:
     * You can be at the whim of the navigator.
 If the navigator spots errors as you are programming, you can begin to feel a bit lost in the solution as you are focused on getting the syntax and logic correct.
-I found I could loose sight of the solution while being bogged down in implementation and error correction.
+I found I could lose sight of the solution while being bogged down in implementation and error correction.
 * Navigator:
   * Advantages:
     * The lack of active programming can release some mental energy to think about the solution more as it is evolving.
 This could potentially lead to catching errors earlier than the driver would.